Pilates Side Kicks

 When you strengthen the muscles around a joint it can absorb and relieve the pain and pressure in the joint.

-Lie on your side with knees bent at a 90-degree angle.
+Lie on your side with your knees bent at a 90-degree angle.
 Lengthen at your waist and place your top hand with pressure on the back of your hip joint.

 Action: